 Complete all steps before proceeding to error troubleshooting step.

-Check whether the device is supported by Acronis Backup Advanced.
-Click here to download the list of tape devices in the latest build of Acronis Backup Advanced 11.7.
+Check whether the device is supported by Acronis Cyber Backup Advanced.
+Click here to download the list of tape devices in the latest build of Acronis Cyber Backup Advanced 12.5.

-All operations with tapes in Acronis Backup are performed by the Acronis Removable Storage Management Service (ARSM).
-So it is also fully responsible for recognition of devices in the ABR.
+All operations with tapes in Acronis Cyber Backup are performed by the Acronis Removable Storage Management Service (ARSM).
 This service is always installed on C:, even if another folder and volume were specified during installation.

-In ABR tape management you can force the tape device detection by clicking detect tape devices.
+In Acronis Cyber Backup & Recovery tape management you can force the tape device detection by clicking detect tape devices.
 It will then show all available tape devices on the system.

 In addition, run the inventory of the tapes to make sure that all tape cartridges are shown correctly in the device.
 Fast inventory will only check the barcodes of the tapes where as the full inventory will read the tags on the tapes.